Treaty Road

-Treaty Road is a Canadian documentary television series, premiering March 5, 2024 on APTN.
+Treaty Road is a Canadian documentary television series, premiering March 5, 2024 on APTN and later streamed on CBC Gem.
 Hosted by Erin Goodpipe and Saxon de Cocq, the series travels across Canada to profile the history of the Numbered Treaties under which much of Canada's land was surrendered from indigenous to government ownership, and their ongoing impact on indigenous Canadian peoples.

 The series has its genesis in de Cocq's discovery that he is a direct descendant of James McKay, a Métis fur trader and politician who was a key figure in the treaty negotiations.

 Production on the series was first announced in 2023.

 Funding for a second season was announced in June 2024.

+Release

+The series premiered on APTN on March 5, 2024.
+In June 2026, Treaty Road was made available on CBC Gem as part of CBC's National Indigenous History Month programming lineup.